 As a summer job during college, Mueller used to take calls at a wildlife rehab center in Milwaukee.
 “A lot of times people just don’t know much about the ecology and life history of these animals, and that lack of understanding leads to fear,” he says.
 One call in particular stuck with him, a man worried about a turkey walking around in Milwaukee.

 “He said, ‘You’ve got to take it back to nature.
 It’s not supposed to be here,’” Mueller remembers.
 But the turkey had already redefined nature—and so have coyotes and foxes and deer and raccoons and . . .

 “Cities aren’t going anywhere,” says Mueller.
 “And the way that these animals are adapting, I think it’s only going to allow for more animals to continue this trend.”

-Keep up on all the latest information from the UW Urban Canid Project on Facebook and on Twitter: @UWCanidProject.
-If you have any questions, or are interested in observing or volunteering, please email: firstname.lastname@example.org.
+Keep up on all the latest information from the UW Urban Canid Project at their new website, http://uwurbancanidproject.weebly.com/, as well as on Facebook and on Twitter: @UWCanidProject.
+If you have any questions, or are interested in observing or volunteering, please email: email@example.com.